Pay your OSCA bill, advance deposit, Winter Term bill, or simply make a donation!

 Each Winter Term, OSCA appoints Winter Term Officers to fulfill duties in January when OSCA is not officially in session.
 Winter Term Officers typically perform the duties of multiple All-OSCA staff positions during the time when co-op dining is less structured than the normal OSCA co-op dining experience.

-The WT President is both the Dining Loose Ends Coordinator and Dining Operations Manager for OSCA co-ops during Winter Term.
-The Winter Term President ensures the smooth running and efficient operation of the OSCA dining halls, and often does jobs that would otherwise fall through the cracks.
+The Winter Term President is both the President and Dining Operations Manager during Winter Term.
+This person ensures the smooth running and efficient operation of OSCA dining halls, and often does jobs that would otherwise fall through the cracks.